Japan 5 Nights 6 Days Trip: Days 5-6 Record: Shiroi Koibito Park

 Now, let’s head to the train station to explore Otaru!

-It takes about 20 minutes on foot from Shiroi Koibito Park to Hassamu Station.
+It takes about a 20-minute walk from Shiroi Koibito Park to Hassamu Station.

-But it felt like it took 20 minutes longer because it was so hot…
+But it felt like 20 minutes longer because it was so hot…

-When we were almost there, we saw the train tracks, and it felt like a scene from a movie~
+As we got closer, we saw the train tracks, and it felt like a scene from a movie~

-but the train windows were so dirty that I couldn’t take proper pictures. ㅠ
+but the train windows were so dirty that I couldn’t take a proper picture ㅠ

 What a shame.